Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Exchange rates are volatile and change often.
 As a result, the exchange rate listed on Finder Ireland may vary to the actual exchange rate quoted for the brand.
 Please confirm the actual exchange rate and mention “Finder Ireland” before you commit to a brand.

-How can I transfer money overseas with an online specialist?
+How do I send an overseas transfer with an online specialist?

-Although the process differs by company, to send money overseas you’ll generally need to do the following:
+Although the process differs by company, to send money overseas you’ll generally:

-- Register for a free account.
+- Register for an account.
+Registration is almost always free.
 You’ll provide your full name, contact info and date of birth.
-Most providers also require ID and proof of address.
+Some providers also require proof of ID.

-- Provide your recipient’s information.
+- Provide your recipient’s details.
 Specify who’s receiving the funds by providing their name and contact information.
-If you’re sending money to a bank account, you’ll need to include the bank name, SWIFT code and your recipient’s account number.
+If you’re sending money for bank deposit, you’ll include the bank name, SWIFT code and your recipient’s account number.

-- Add the details of your transaction.
-Enter how much money you’re sending and in which currency it’ll be received.
+- Indicate the details of your transaction.
+Enter how much money you’re sending and in which currency it will be received.

 - Pay for your transfer.
 Payment methods vary by company but could include credit or debit card, bank account, cash or mobile wallet.